Empowering the youth and communities through skills development

 FinEazy financial literacy campaign

 Momentum recently partnered with tech company FinEazy, in a campaign to make personalised financial learning freely accessible through Facebook Messenger or a Web Interface.
 Because we know that every person learns in a different way, and at a different pace, we used machine learning to give a unique learning experience.
-With the use of an AI chatbot developed by FinEazy we were able to successfully reach 1 000 participants, who each stood a chance of winning a smartphone or a 2-week paid for work experience with FinEazy.
-We’ll be announcing the lucky winners soon.
+With the use of FinEazy’s AI chatbot we reached 1 000 participants.
+The lucky winner won a 2-week paid for work experience with FinEazy and a runner-up won a smartphone.
+Congratulations to our winners.

 Programmes focused on youth employment